trouble/react-wp-rest/README.md

 Feel free to make any other changes you'd like to the default user and database configurations but there's no real need locally.
 Just don't use defaults in production.

 Once this is done, ensure you're still in the `api` directory and and type `docker-compose up -d`.
 You can now reach your WP instance via `http://localhost:8080`.

-Log in and configure your installation via `http://localhost:8080/wp-admin`.
+### Wordpress Configuration

-After you're up and running, we need to perform the following steps to Wordpress:
+After you're up and running, we need to navigate to `http://localhost:8080/wp-admin` and perform the following steps to Wordpress:

 1. Activate the REST API theme
 2. Activate plugins ACF PRO, ACF to REST API, and WP REST API Cache